PatyTheImp/Csharp-exercises/README.md

 ## Figuras:
 App that lets you draw lines and triangles.
 This project served as an introdution to object oriented programming.

+## Gestão escolar:
+School management app.
+This project deepened our OOP knowledge and introduced us to CRUD.